Krystal Paige Robertson – Kingston, Jamaica

 She is very proud and excited about Cornerstone Jamaica, the vision of the organization and the endless possibilities it offers to young passionate souls to play their part to achieve a better Jamaica and by extension a better world!

-Kenya Wagstaffe, Brooklyn, New York
+Kenya Wagstaffe, Brooklyn, NY, USA

 Kenya Wagstaffe is an admissions associate at an independent school in Brooklyn, New York.